turian/neural-language-model/README.txt

 and my textSNE wrapper for t-SNE:
     http://github.com:turian/textSNE

+You will also need NLTK for lemmatization of English.

 To train a monolingual language model, probably you should run:
     [edit hyperparameters.language-model.yaml]
     ./build-vocabulary.py